ixa-ehu/ixa-pipe-tok/README.md

-IXA-OpenNLP-tok
+IXA-pipe-tok
 ===============

-This module provides a simple wrapper that uses Apache OpenNLP programatically to perform Segmentation and Tokenization.
-Models have been trained by the IXA NLP Group (ixa.si.ehu.es).
+This module uses Apache OpenNLP programatically to perform Sentence Segmentation and Tokenization.
+The module is part of IXA-Pipeline ("is a pipeline"), a multilingual NLP pipeline developed by the IXA NLP Group (ixa.si.ehu.es).

 Contents